PrefectHQ/prefect/docs/cloud/organizations.md

 Members and service accounts must already be configured for the organization.
 An Admin or Owner may configure a different role for the user or service account as needed.

 !!! note "Default workspace role"
-    You may make a workspace available to any user in an organization by settings a default role for "Anyone at...".
+    You may make a workspace available to any user in an organization by setting a default role for "Anyone at...".
 Users in the organization may access the workspace with the specified default role permissions.
 Default workspace roles do not apply to service accounts.

     The role given to users specifically added to the workspace is the union of workspace scopes given by the default workspace role and that users' role in the workspace.